Polythene (album)

 Polythene is the debut studio album by Welsh rock band Feeder.
 It was released 19 May 1997 on the Echo Label, and then re-issued on 28 October in the same year in an Enhanced CD version, featuring their UK top 40 breakthrough single "High" and its video.
 The original version of the album was deleted soon after and is relatively rare due to this reason.

 Despite sizeable critical success, the album had minor commercial success, charting at number 65 in the UK albums chart.
 However, Polythene would later achieve Gold record status despite never having appeared in the top 50 of the album charts, a rare feat reflecting steady and consistent sales over a period of 20 years, rather than strong initial sales.

 The album saw the group's early take on a more grunge-influenced sound, which was not seen on their other albums that followed.
 Many critics at the time called the band the UK's answer to the Smashing Pumpkins.

 In April 1998, a VHS compilation of the music videos for the album's singles was released, titled Polythene: The Video Singles.

 Background

 Polythenes working title was Here in the Bubble.

 Prior to the release of Polythene, Feeder had released several singles, which helped them build a cult following.

 The album carries over two tracks – "Descend" and "Stereo World" – from Feeder's earlier EP, Swim.

+Music

+The music on Polythene is considered to be softer than much of the post-grunge music being made in 1997.
+American Songwriter said: "Feeder took the post-grunge sound and turned it into something ethereal and almost hypnotic."